scratchdata/website/blog/posts/sync-data-with-customers-warehouse/index.md

-Enterprises are willing to pay for this because they already have a dashboard that has all their other business numbers and would rather pay an engineer to write LookML rather than give a anyones a Stripe login.
+Enterprises are willing to pay for this because they already have a dashboard that has all their other business numbers and would rather pay an engineer to write LookML rather than give anyone a Stripe login.

 What if you could also sell this to your enterprise customers?
 Now you can.
 **Scratch Data lets you connect to your customers' data warehouse.**